softindex/datakernel/core-bytebuf/README.md

 An extremely light-weight and efficient implementation compared to the Java NIO ByteBuffer.
 There are no *direct buffers*, which simplifies and improves `ByteBuf` performance.

-ByteBuf is similar to a FIFO byte queue and has two positions: `head` and `tail`.
-When you write data to your ByteBuf, its `tail` increases by the amount of bytes written.
-Similarly, when you read data from your ByteBuf, its `head` increases by amount of bytes read.
-You can read bytes from ByteBuf only when `tail` is greater then `head`.
-Also, you can write bytes to ByteBuf until `tail` doesn't exceed the length of the wrapped array.
+ByteBuf is similar to a FIFO byte queue and has two positions: *head* and *tail*.
+When you write data to your ByteBuf, its *tail* increases by the amount of bytes written.
+Similarly, when you read data from your ByteBuf, its *head* increases by the amount of bytes read.
+You can read bytes from ByteBuf only when *tail* is greater then *head*.
+Also, you can write bytes to ByteBuf until *tail* doesn't exceed the length of the wrapped array.
 In this way, there is no need for `ByteBuffer.flip()` operations.

 ByteBuf supports concurrent processes: while some data is written to the `ByteBuf` by one process, another one can read it.
-ByteBuf also has `slice()` operation and inner ref counts.
+ByteBuf also has *slice()* operation and inner ref counts.

 ### ByteBufPool
 Allows to reuse ByteBufs, and as a result reduces Java Garbage Collector load.
 To make utilizing of ByteBufPool more convenient, there are debugging and monitoring tools for allocated ByteBufs, including their stack traces.

-To get a ByteBuf from the pool, use `BytebufPool.allocate(int size)`.
-A buffer of rounded up to the nearest power of 2 size will be allocated (for example, if `size` is 29, a ByteBuf of 32 bytes will be allocated).
+To get a ByteBuf from the pool, use *ByteBufPool.allocate(int size)*.
+A buffer of rounded up to the nearest power of 2 size will be allocated (for example, if *size* is 29, a ByteBuf of 32 bytes will be allocated).

 To return ByteBuf to the ByteBufPool, use `ByteBuf.recycle()`.
 This recycle is recommended but not required - if you forget to do so, you will only give Garbage Collector a little more work to do.